EmilienMottet/thirsty/README.md

 ## Features

-- **Query Overpass API**: Fetch drinking water and toilet POIs from OpenStreetMap.
+- **Query Overpass API**: Fetch drinking water, toilet, and bicycle repair POIs from OpenStreetMap.
 - **Bounding Box Filtering**: Filter POIs around a defined area to match your GPX route.
 - **Distance-based Filtering**: Ensures POIs are within a defined proximity of your GPX track.
 - **Supports GPX from URL and Local Files**: Easily work with GPX files from your device or download them from a URL.